unsocial-bleach/madmax-win-pause/README.md

 ## How to Use
 1. Download the release executable (`madmax-win-pause.exe`) from the [Releases page](https://github.com/unsocial-bleach/madmax-win-pause/releases/).
 2. Run the executable.
-3. Access the program by right-clicking on the system tray icon.
+3. Access the program by right-clicking on the system tray icon, then selecting an action.

+## Features
+* Pause and resume ongoing [madMAx43v3r/chia-plotter](https://github.com/madMAx43v3r/chia-plotter) Chia plotting operations.
+* Set the CPU priority for ongoing [madMAx43v3r/chia-plotter](https://github.com/madMAx43v3r/chia-plotter) Chia plotting operations.

 ## Dependencies
 * Microsoft's sysinternal's "PsSuspend"